-Since 2009, the Library has implemented significant budget reductions in response to the severe economic recession.
+Since 2009 as the economy worsened and the city's General Fund revenues declined, the Library has implemented significant budget reductions.
 The Library has taken a responsible approach to cutting its budget, working hard to find ways to minimize impacts to the public.
 Overall, the number of employees has declined by 7%.
 Administrative and support staff reductions saved \$1 million.
 Restructuring staffing at branches and the Central Library helped keep the doors open as much as possible.